BlockSigner/cove/site/content/english/enable-qes.md

 {{< side-by-side top=24 bottom=24 width=narrow mobile-top=6 mobile-bottom=12 img=swisscom-ra-teaser img-position=left img-width=240 img-alt="A man with a big mouth examines the identity of two people." >}}
 {{% markdown %}}
-Walk in and get identified
+Walk in and
-in a few minutes
+get identified
+for free
 ===============
 Together with our partner Swisscom Trust Services, we offer a growing number of identification sites all over Switzerland.
 {{% /markdown %}}
 <br>
 {{< button
-  "Get identified for QES" "https://trustservices.swisscom.com/en/srs-direct/" "_blank"
+  "Find location"
+  "https://trustservices.swisscom.com/en/srs-direct/"
+  "_blank"
   "outline"